Career Development Commission

 The mission of the Career Development (CD) committee is to strengthen, enrich and promote the professional careers of ECUSA members, and to stimulate the development of new generations of professionals in fields related to science and technology.

 He has double B.Sc. in Biology and Biochemistry (University of Navarra), and he performed his doctoral thesis at the National Center for Oncological Research on chemoresistance mechanisms and animal models for brain tumors.
-He is currently a postdoctoral researcher at Columbia University where he participates and focuses on identifying personalized therapies for patients with pancreatic cancer in collaboration with the Presbyterian Hospital of NY.
-Alvaro is the current Director of Career Development and Advisory commission as well as an active member of the New York chapter and the MECUSA commission.
+He is currently a postdoctoral researcher at Columbia University and a recipient of the prestigious Revson Fellowship where he is participating in clinical trials focused on characterizing these tumors and identifying personalized therapies for pancreatic cancer patients in collaboration with Presbyterian Hospital in NY using artificial intelligence tools.
+In addition, Alvaro is working on democratizing the “omics” tools in this disease to any user.
+Alvaro is Director of Professional Development as well as an active member of the MECUSA committee.

 Sara is a molecular geneticist whose research interests are primarily focused in understanding how genetic variation affects neurodegenerative diseases.
 Her career started with a PharmD degree, followed by a Neuroscience M.Sc, and lastly a Ph.D.
 (Hons) in Genetics from the University of Granada, Spain.
 In 2017, she joined the Laboratory of Neurogenetics at the National Institutes of Health (NIH) in Maryland as a postdoctoral researcher with the goal of conducting further research in the bioinformatics field, aimed at studying neurological disorders spanning the etiological risk spectrum from monogenic to more complicated sporadic forms.
 Dr. Bandres-Ciga has been recently awarded with the 2019 NIA Women in Science Excellence in Research Award.
 She is passionate about inclusivity and democratization in science and has been active in scientific outreach and training.
 Sara co-leads the Training, Networking and Communication working group at the Global Parkinson’s Disease Genetics Program (GP2) and the International Parkinson’s Disease Genomic Consortium – Trainee Network.
 Sara is the co-director of Career Development and Advisory Board – CDA ECUSA and a member of ECUSA – Washington DC.